bpb27/twitter_scraping/README.md

 - put your keys into the `sample_api_keys.json` file
 - change the file name to `api_keys.json`
 - run `python3 get_metadata.py`
-- this will get metadata for every tweet id in `all_ids.json` and output it to `master_metadata_file.json`
+- this will get metadata for every tweet id in `all_ids.json`

-## Slim down your metadata
-- there's a lot of unnessary info in the metadata, so you can take this optional step to slim it down
-- open `minimize_metadata.py` and change the user
-- run `python3 minimize_metadata.py`
+- it will create 4 files
+  - `username.json` (master file with all metadata)
+  - `username.zip` (a zipped file of the master file with all metadata)
-- you'll now have a much smaller file with `refined_master_file.json`
+  - `username_short.json` (smaller master file with relevant metadata fields)

-## Running the scraper for a new user
-- be sure to clear out the `all_ids.json` file, and put an empty list in there `[]`
-- be sure to edit the username in `scrape.py` and `minimize_metadata.py`
+  - `username.csv` (csv version of the smaller master file)